 Recipe Notes

-Freezing: Instead of freezing the baked cookies, freeze the dough!
-Drop the cookie dough balls on a large sheet pan and freeze until solid.
-Once solid, transfer the frozen cookie dough balls into an airtight container or bag and freeze for up to 3 months.
+Storage: Instead of freezing baked cookies, freeze the dough!
+Drop the dough balls on a large sheet pan and freeze until solid.
+Once solid, transfer frozen dough balls into an airtight container or bag and freeze for up to 3 months.
+You can bake straight from the freezer, but you may need to add an extra minute or 2 to the bake time.

 Serving: 26cookies | Calories: 295kcal | Carbohydrates: 33.3g | Protein: 4.2g | Fat: 16.9g | Cholesterol: 35mg | Sodium: 15.3mg | Fiber: 1.8g | Sugar: 21.4g